escrin/escrin/website/docs/first-task.md

         _mint(msg.sender, 1);
     }

-    /// Accepts one or more elements of a task runner's task results submission
+    /// Accepts one or more elements of a worker's task results submission
     /// @param _taskIds A sorted set of taskIds reported as complete in this submission
     /// @param _proof A proof of having completed the tasks
     /// @param _report Any extra data the submitter wants to provide